vstanyshevskyy/obobruiko/content/resources/values.md

     publishTime: 2023-10-06T14:36:23.027Z
     useWhiteForNav: false
     description: >-
-      Embarking on the journey of self-discovery is like navigating a vast sea, where our values become the guiding stars that illuminate the way.
+      Embarking on self-discovery is like navigating a vast sea, where our values become the guiding stars that illuminate the way.
 Just as a lighthouse stands tall amidst turbulent waves, our values stand as beacons of light in the stormy seas of life, offering clarity and direction.

       Values are the deepest desires of your heart, how you would like to live